COP-4331C/SkillTrade/README.md

 Web: https://cop4331c.herokuapp.com/ <br/>
 Mobile (demo): https://www.youtube.com/watch?v=6xdiIJK4ELs <br/>

-There are couple skill trading websites available on internet; however, We didn't find one that really match our needs so we created this enhanced one.
-We want to create a skills exchanging platform so amazing that it'll be the one that you love to use -- We define this website and it's mobile application not only a learning flatform but also a sosial application.
+There are a few skill trading websites available on internet.
+However, many of these websites are modelled of the idea of group learning rather than personalized learning.
+We want to create a skill exchange platform that helps users learn skills in the personalized manner that they deserve.
+We define this website and it's mobile application not only as a learning platform but also as a social application.

 <h3> Here's our ideas:</h3> <br>
 In this app, you can set what kind of skill you have and what kind of skill you want to learn, Users can exchange other's teaching time by their own teaching time or money or virtual currency which publish by the web.  <br>